UniversalDependencies/docs/ext-feat-index.md

 * Register=Form	tr	ZERO BUT LISTED AS PERMITTED IN VALIDATOR DATA
 * Register=Form	tr_pud	11
-* Register=Form	ug	ZERO BUT LISTED AS PERMITTED IN VALIDATOR DATA
 * Register=Inf	tr	ZERO BUT LISTED AS PERMITTED IN VALIDATOR DATA
 * Register=Inf	tr_pud	ZERO BUT LISTED AS PERMITTED IN VALIDATOR DATA
-* Register=Inf	ug	ZERO BUT LISTED AS PERMITTED IN VALIDATOR DATA

 ## Strength